The Insurance and Reinsurance Law Review: Cayman Islands

 iv Alternative dispute resolution

 There is no formal requirement in the Cayman Islands to pursue alternative dispute resolution (ADR).
-The Grand Court Rules require parties to deal with each case in a just, expeditious and economical manner, and judges encourage the parties to pursue ADR where appropriate.
-Although the court cannot compel the parties to use ADR, there will usually be costs consequences where the parties do not follow such a suggestion.
+The Grand Court Rules require parties to deal with each case in a just, expeditious and economical manner and judges encourage the parties to pursue ADR where appropriate.
+Although the court cannot compel the parties to use ADR, there will usually be costs consequences where the parties do not follow a suggestion to this effect.
 ADR methods such as mediation, early neutral evaluation and expert determination are still relatively uncommon in the Cayman Islands.

 Year in review

-In 2019, the Cayman Islands licensed 33 new captive insurers, which included a PIC and Class B insurers, and at year end had a total of 646 licensed captives.
+In 2020, the Cayman Islands licensed 36 new captive insurers, which included a PIC and Class B, C and D insurers, and at year end had a total of 652 licensed captives.
 Medical malpractice liability continues to remain the primary line, followed by workers' compensation.
 SPV insurers are increasingly used by commercial reinsurers to access the capital markets to distribute reinsurance risk.

 The Cayman Islands is also continuing to develop as an insurance and reinsurance domicile, as evidenced by the number of licences being pursued by reinsurance vehicles, as well as other direct write vehicles.
 As the leading domicile for private equity and hedge funds, the Cayman Islands is ideally placed to be the domicile for insurers and reinsurers affiliated with investment funds.